 English proficiency test results (if applicable)

-Once you have received your English proficiency test results, you can either send this to us by postal mail (addressed to the International Office), or you can send an email with the digital score report.
-Please contact your International Student Advisor once you have received a sufficient score.
+Once you have received your English proficiency test results, you can send an email to your International Student Advisor with the digital score report to verify your scores.

 Please note: If you need to apply for a study visa, make sure to send all the required documents to the International Office before July 1st.